muhammadnasr/checkly-demo/README.md

-# Checkly Monitoring-as-code: Demo Project
+# Checkly Monitoring-as-Code: Demo Project

 This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow, with this project you can:

 1. Write API Checks and Playwright-powered Browser Checks!
 2. Test -> Deploy: now you have your app monitored around the clock.
 All from your code base.
-3. You can have all your tests in __checks__ and if a new one is added it will be picked up automatically next time you deploy to Checkly.
+3. You can have all your tests under one folder and if a new one is added it will be picked up automatically next time you test/deploy to Checkly.
 4. Have email alerts sent to you whenever a test fail or recover (email address is recommended to be stored at environment variables).
 5. Integrate with github actions (on push) to deploy/run all Checkly tests.